awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 {{% notice note %}}
 Now you have completed this section there is a bonus part where you can check the Tags on your AWS Accounts.
-These are using in the lambda if you wish.
+These can be used in the lambda if you wish.
 {{% /notice %}}

 {{%expand "Click here to see the Bonus Check AWS Organizations Tags" %}}